w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 Responsibility for delivering accessibility needs to be assigned to specific individuals and incorporated into their job description.
 Formalizing the responsibility helps ensure that the individual has time for the work and can receive training.
 Clear identification also helps communicate who is responsible for accessibility and that it is being prioritized.

-Responsibilities can be spread throughout your organization increasing awareness and reducing the risk of the activities overwhelming an individual or team.
+It is important to recognize that implementing accessibility is not only a concern for developers, but for the whole team.
+Spreading responsibilities throughout your organization increases awareness and reduces the risk of the activities overwhelming an individual or team.
 Some example responsibilities include:

 * **Marketing** &ndash; Embed accessibility within brand or design guidelines.
 * **Quality assurance** &ndash; Test for and track accessibility issues within the code.